Jebbex1/Pixelveil/README.md

 Even if you don't program in Rust, I encourage you to read the rust documentation of this library to have a good understanding of the Rust code that is called under the hood when the Python package is used.

-Please note that `pyo3_runtime.PanicException` can be raised if the underlying Rust program panics, it should not be raised.
-If it does get raised, contact me.
+Please note that `pyo3_runtime.PanicException` can be raised if the underlying Rust program panics.
+If a program panics, it means that the arguments that were passed in are invalid.
+An explanation will be included in the error message.
+Every function that panics intentionally will have an explanation of the exact case in the docstring.

+If you are certain that the arguments that you passed in are valid but the function still panicked, contact a developer.

+Also note that, all functions that require an image (or images) as an argument(s) expect to receive bytes that describe an image in a known file format (e.g. PNG, JPEG, BMP...).
+They also return bytes that describe an image in a known format.

-All the Python functions have docstrings that you should read before using the function.
+All the Python functions have docstrings that I recommend you read before using the function.

 ### Modules